andymic/Yuri/README.md

 ----------------------

 **Knowns Issues**
-Currently does not work for IE, Chrome nor Safari
+Currently only works with FireFox.
+IE, Chrome and Safari drivers are not loading

 **Enhancement**
 Error handling